 - Tools– With technology and the Internet, tools exist.
 They make life and organizing information and tasks easier.
 In fact, some tools have been designed with artists or non-profit ideals in mind.
 That is encouraging.

 This collection of resources is not exhaustive but evolving.
 It is where I started.
-And it is the next step from my links in that I have used, read, understood, and value this resources as key in setting up a better society friendly and benefiting from rich art and culture.
+And it is the next step from my links in that I have used, read, understood, and value these resources as key in setting up a better society friendly and benefiting from rich art and culture.